arkuhn/arkuhn/README.md

 ### Howdy!
-Backend software engineer just trying to solve problems and chew bubblegum.
+Software engineer just trying to solve problems and chew bubblegum.
 And I'm all out of bubble gum.

  👔 Working with:
-- Python
-- Thrift/RPC
-- Flask
+- Python, Flask, FastAPI
-- MySQL
+- Postgres
 - AWS
+- React
-- React / Typescript
+- Typescript

 💛 Passionate About:
 - Helping people out